charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 		- I was not however able to handle the index '/' with a single app.get() like Iwas able to do with just node.js. perhaps this is the cost of moving with a framework when all you have is a static website
 	- update: I could have used `"/(:name)"` that would either match with "/" or some thing else that is a dynamically accessed parameter

+**You can use  res.sendStatus(status code) to respond with the code and the meaning i.e 403 - forbidden**
 ##### Loading assets into express app
 ```js
 const path = require("path");